albertonl/alb-as/README.md

 7. Move back to the `src/` directory and run `scraper.py` (`$ python scraper.py`) and get your update right into your inbox.

+## Version History

+- **v0.1-beta** (April 2020): ALB-AS for basic scraping of courses and tasks.
+Email support Gmail only.
+  - **v0.1.1-beta** (May 2020): Added support for Aules4, improved test coverage to 79%. **Build failing**.
+Bug fixes and improvements.

 ## Compatibility

+### Aules compatibility

+The last supported version of Aules is Aules4, the latest available version as of May 5 2020.

 ### Python compatibility